webix-hub/docs/data/file_manager/templates.md

 Data Visualization
 ==================

-File Manager allows representing folders and different files inside it (excel, pdf, powerpoint, text, video, images, code files and archives).
+Data items visualization in File Manager is rather flexible, so you can easily customize it by means of redefining the corresponding templates.

-Folders are located in the Tree view, while their content is displayed in the Files view.
+Thus, it's possible to specify the necessary date format, set desired icons or change an item's name presentation.

-There are default templates that define the appearance of File Manager elements:
+The following templates are available:

 - <a href="#name">templateName</a> - the template applied for the folder/file's name
 - <a href="#size">templateSize</a> - the template applied for the file size
 - <a href="#date">templateDate</a> - the template applied for the format of folder/file's date of modification
 - <a href="#create">templateCreate</a> - the template for a newly created folder
-- <a href="#templateicons">templateIcons</a> - the template for icons used in "files" and "table" views.
+- <a href="#templateicons">templateIcons</a> - the template for icons used in "Files" and "Table" view modes.
 The icons are customizable
 - <a href="#templatetype">templateType</a> - the template for the type of a file
 - <a href="#icons">icons</a> - an array of icons.
 The icons are taken from the [Font Awesome](http://fortawesome.github.io/Font-Awesome/) collection